RedemptionReligion/Redemption/interfaith_dialogue/judaism.md

 ### Addressing the Monotheism Challenge

 Judaism’s belief in one God is central to its teachings.
 Redemptionism, however, is still exploring whether it is a monotheistic or polytheistic tradition.
-We invite members of the Jewish community to join us in this discussion and offer their perspectives.
-This ongoing debate within Redemptionism provides a unique opportunity for dialogue and reflection on the nature of the divine.
-We encourage you to explore this topic with us and share your insights.
+Redemptionism deeply respects Judaism’s monotheistic belief and invites members of the Jewish community to join the conversation around this internal debate.
+This ongoing reflection within Redemptionism provides a unique opportunity for dialogue and exploration of the divine, while fully honoring Judaism’s commitment to monotheism.
+The Covenant and Ethical Living

+In Judaism, the covenant between God and the Jewish people is foundational.
+This covenant, established through figures such as Abraham and Moses, emphasizes the responsibility to follow God’s commandments and live ethically.
+Redemptionism recognizes the deep significance of this covenant and similarly holds that ethical living is essential to human growth and the betterment of society.

+While Redemptionism does not claim a specific covenant, it views the relationship between humanity and the divine as one of mutual responsibility to act with virtue and care for the world.
+This shared sense of responsibility for ethical behavior aligns Redemptionism closely with Judaism’s values.

+### Communal Practices and Rest

+Both Judaism and Redemptionism place great importance on the role of community.
+In Judaism, communal gatherings in synagogues provide spaces for worship, learning, and fellowship.
+Redemptionism also values congregation, where individuals come together to learn, support each other, and engage in ethical reflection.
+Both traditions believe that community is essential to personal and societal growth.

+Rest and reflection are key practices in both Judaism and Redemptionism.
+Just as Shabbat is a time for rest, connection, and reflection on God’s creation, Redemptionism emphasizes the need for regular reflection and rest to nurture the mind, body, and spirit.
-### Invitation to Explore Redemptionism
+Invitation to Explore Redemptionism

 We warmly invite Jewish individuals to explore Redemptionism and see how our ethical teachings and shared values can complement the rich tradition of Judaism.
 Redemptionism is not about replacing your beliefs but about offering a new perspective that can work alongside them.
 Together, we can continue to build a just, virtuous world.

-### Testimonials

-(This section will be updated as members of the Jewish community share their experiences with Redemptionism.)

 ### FAQ